AllenMuhanChen/Microstimulation-Methods/README.md

 # Project-Stim
-This is a syntopical reading project about microstimulation.
+This is a syntopical reading project on microstimulation.

 What is syntopical reading? https://fs.blog/how-to-read-a-book/